-Holiday courses 2018
+Holiday courses 2021

 How to book

-We work with many local schools in order to give their students the opportunity to get out on the River Thames.
-Rowing sessions are available for year 7 students and upwards.
-Paddlesport (kayaking) sessions are suitable for year 4 students and up.
-Both activities can be booked in on a yearly or termly basis, or just as a one-off taster session.
+We work with many local schools within Wandsworth and nearby boroughs to give their students the opportunity to try rowing on the River Thames.
+These sessions are suitable for Year 7 students and older and can be booked on a yearly or termly basis, or even as a one-off taster session.

 - Fours Head

-- Vets fours Head
+- Vets’ Fours Head

-- Scullers Head
+- Scullers’ Head

 - Women’s Head

-- Men’s head
+- Men’s Head

-- Vet’s Head
+- Vets’ Head

 London Youth Games

-Any sports kit is suitable; however we recommend close fitting clothes such as leggings and thin t-shirt or long sleeve top.
-Try to avoid any baggy tops with pockets in the front as the oar handles can get caught up in them.
+Any sports kit is suitable; we recommend close-fitting clothes such as leggings and a thin t-shirt or long sleeve top.
+Try to avoid any baggy tops with pockets in the front (eg. Hoodies) as the oar handles can get caught up in them.
 It is also recommended you bring a change of clothes, just in case.

 No. We provide all equipment required.
-Please just bring a pair of wellies for water-based sessions.
+Please just bring a pair of wellies or flip flops for water-based sessions.
 These will protect your feet when wading into the river along the banks.

-Do rowers wear lifejackets?
 Generally not.
-In rowing only the coaches and coxes are required to wear lifejackets.
-However if you are not a confident swimmer we ca provide you with a buoyancy aid.
+Only the coaches and coxes (who steer the boat) are required to wear lifejackets.
+However, if you are not a confident swimmer, we can provide you with a buoyancy aid.

 Sessions are very rarely cancelled due to weather.
-Session will sometimes take place in the gym/rowing tank rather than on the water if the water conditions are deemed to be unsafe.
-If it is raining the session will take place on the river provided rowers are wearing suitable kit and have dry kit to go home in after the session.
+Session will sometimes take place in the gym/rowing tank rather than on the water if the river is deemed to be unsafe.
+If it is raining the session will take place on the river provided rowers are wearing suitable kit and have dry clothes to go home in after the session.

 Once a course is fully booked spaces do not usually come available.
 You would need to wait and join the next course, which start every 6/7 weeks for adults or every school term for juniors.

-Do you need to be a good swimmer to learn to row?
-No. We have a requirement that you must be able to swim 50m, otherwise you will need to wear a buoyancy aid.
+No, we do our best to stay out of the water.
+We have a requirement that you must be able to swim 50m, otherwise you will need to wear a buoyancy aid.